 If you’ve been running a website for any length of time you’ve probably had occasion to become dissatisfied with your hosting provider and thought about moving to another.
 That’s happened to me 3 times in the past 10 years.
 In the first case it was because the hosting provider I used did not support SFTP… Read more

-I saw an interesting question today while browsing the queries for which this site has been returned in the search results: What is the difference between WordPress pages, WordPress posts and WordPress categories?
+I saw an interesting question today: What is the difference between WordPress pages, WordPress posts and WordPress categories?
 Being able to use these three elements in the way they are intended can make a big difference to how your site will fare in the search results, so here’s a description: WordPress pages Pages in WordPress… Read more

 The short answer is ‘Yes, it can do’, but not necessarily always for the worse.
 It could improve your SEO or it could make it worse, and the effect it has depends on a few things: How you set up your META tags (SEO title, SEO description, index/noindex tags, etc) How good the coding of… Read more

 With the ever increasing emphasis on quality-of-content in the search engines’ algorithms, making sure you update or clear out articles which are either out of date or of little value is important.
 So I spent a lot of time recently reviewing and either updating or trashing old articles on this site.
 In a recent article… Read more